yordanoskeflinkiel/NoteTaking/README.md

 Download Instrcutions:

--To download, head over the releases section to download the exe file and test it out, here is a direct link: https://github.com/yordanoskeflinkiel/NoteTaking/releases/tag/v1.0
+- To download, head over the releases section to download the exe file and test it out, here is a direct link: https://github.com/yordanoskeflinkiel/NoteTaking/releases/tag/v1.0

 This note-taking app is straightforward and handy for everyday use.
 Enjoy managing your notes effortlessly, and please feel free to provide feedback as further enhancements are made!